tylim88/react-router-link-nostack/README.md

 This `Link` works like and has the same properties as [React Router's Link](https://reacttraining.com/react-router/web/api/Link), plus:

-1. `onSamePage`: callback that trigger when user revisit the same page, can be undefined or null
+1. `onSamePage(event)`: callback that trigger when user revisit the same page, can be undefined or null, accept event object.

 ```jsx
 <Link to='/profile' onSamePage={()=>{console.log('same page and wont stack history!')}}>to profile</Link>